pacak/bpaf/documentation/_documentation/_1_tutorials/_0_types_of_arguments/index.md

 common types of line options and conventions

 This chapter serves as an introduction to available command line options and tries to set the terminology.
-If you are familiar with command line argument parsers in general - feel free top skip it.
+If you are familiar with command line argument parsers in general - feel free to skip it.

 If you ever used any software from a command line (say `cargo`) you used command line options.